Jaymelfah/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Bookstore
 In this project I lay the foundations for a Bookstore website.
 I created the React part of the app and set up routing using React Router.
+I configured the Redux Store and wrote actions and reducers for adding and removing books.

  ## Learning objectives
 - Use React components.
+- Redux

 ## Built With
 - React Router
 - Create React App
 - JSX syntax
+- Redux
+- Redux toolkit

 ## Getting Started